CBeck96/APC2023/README.md

 # Age-Period-Cohort (APC2023)

-This is a github repository for the code used to get the results in the paper: "Trends in the incidence of mental disorders according to age, period, and birth cohort".
+This is a github repository for the code used to get the results in the paper: "Mental Health Disorder Trends in Denmark According to Age, Calendar Period, and Birth Cohort".
 [Paper](https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2826278)

 ## Functions